johnmholmes/Arduino_ESP32_LCC_Journey/Examples/README.md

    If an output it may be solid, pulse or flashing.

 * It now supports toggle for the input channels

+* It also now support 13 input & outputs

 It demonstrates:
 * CDI